pouriyajamshidi/tcping/README.md

 the reply and whether it was echoed back or refused.

-The statistics you would normally see on exit, such as the packet loss and the minimum, average and maximum latency, are written to `tcping_statistics` every 10 seconds so a run that nobody is watching still reports them.
+The statistics you would normally see on exit, such as the packet loss and the minimum, average, maximum and mean deviation of the latency, are written to `tcping_statistics` every 10 seconds so a run that nobody is watching still reports them.
 Use `--influxdb-stats-interval` to change that.

 The API token is only read from the `INFLUXDB_TOKEN` environment variable, so